Champs-Élysées#17 in Best Things To Do in Paris

-Musician Joe Dassin once sang "Il y a tout ce que vous voulez aux Champs-Élysées," which translates to "There's everything you could ever want along the Champs-Élysées."
+Musician Joe Dassin once sang "Il y a tout ce que vous voulez aux Champs-Élysées," which translates to "There's everything you could want along the Champs-Élysées."
 And he's right.
-Paris' most famous boulevard – stretching over a mile from the glittering obelisk at Place de la Concorde to the foot of the Arc de Triomphe – is a shopper's mecca.
+Paris' most famous boulevard – stretching more than a mile from the glittering obelisk at Place de la Concorde to the foot of the Arc de Triomphe – is a shopper's mecca.
 Along its wide, tree-lined sidewalks, you'll find such luxury stores as Louis Vuitton and Hugo Boss rubbing elbows with less-pricey establishments like Adidas and Gap.

-You're welcome to cruise the Champs-Élysées at any time, day or night, and window shopping won't cost you a penny.
+You're welcome to cruise the Champs-Élysées at any time, day or night, and window-shopping won't cost you a penny.
+Métro stations Concorde (lines 1, 8 and 12), Champs-Élysées - Clemenceau (lines 1 and 13) and Franklin D. Roosevelt (lines 1 and 9) are nearest to the bustling avenue.
 The street also leads to such sites as the Grand Palais and the Petit Palais (both exhibition spaces), among other attractions.
 To learn more about what to see and do, visit the Champs-Élysées website.

 More Best Things To Do in Paris

 #1 Notre-Dame Cathedral (Cathedrale de Notre Dame de Paris)